How to Grow and Care for Rock Rose

 Propagation by Cuttings

-- Choose healthy stems from an established Rock Rose plant in late spring or early summer.
+- Choose healthy stems from an established Rock Rose plant.

-- Cut 4 to 6 inches of stem, ensuring it has at least two sets of leaves.
+- Cut a 4 to 6-inch stem, ensuring it has at least two sets of leaves.

-- Remove the lower leaves, leaving only the top two leaves intact.
+- Remove the lower leaves, leaving the top two leaves intact.

 - Plant the cutting in a pot filled with well-draining potting mix.